 In this example, your goal could be to get dressed, put on your backpack and leave your room.
 You can hope that the rest will play itself out.
 If that does not work, you can experiment with different goals.

 One issue that can arise when we procrastinate is that the amount of work can feel overwhelming.
 First, if there is a large task, break it into smaller tasks.

 For example, if you have a lot of homework due in the upcoming future, sort by each assignment, then break each assignment into smaller, more manageable pieces.

 While this might not change the amount of work you have, it may make it feel easier.
 You may also find it helpful to start with easier assignments and build your way up to more difficult ones.

 THREE STRATEGIES FOR PROCRASTINATION TO TRY TODAY

-If you are curious about learning more about you procrastination you may find it helpful to take one or more of the following screenings or click here for our general online assessment screenings:
+- If you are curious about learning more about you procrastination, you may find it helpful to take one of our 8 mental health screening tools.